dallasfoley/next-jwt-refresh/README.md

 }
 ```

-## Common Cases
+## Use Cases

 There exists a variety of scenarios where you need to make an authenicated call to your backend, but your access token may have expired.
+These scenarios can be roughly generalized into 3 cases.
 This packages aims to provides the best solution for each case.

 ### 1. Mutating Data from Client Components